neillc/memberdb-ng/README.md

     MAIL_USE_SSL        - use SSL to talk toi mail server.
 Default True MAIL_USERNAME       - username for mail server
     MAIL_PASSWORD       - password for mail server
-    MAIL_DEFAULT_SENDER - default from addres for mail sent by app
+    MAIL_DEFAULT_SENDER - default from address for mail sent by app
 8. using your virtualenv:
    python main.py